-Synopsis of the unique issues associated with acquiring digital services for research in the EOSC, drawing out issues (e.g. perceived incompatibility with legal and regulatory frameworks) alongside further investigation into whether 'cloud coins' or voucher access models can be used as a legitimate mechanism to providing a long-term solution to making services available free at the point of use, exploring sponsored use scenarios and suggesting terms of reference for future EOSC Central Purchasing Bodies or intermediary organisations acting as demand aggregators in the EOSC context.
+This document provides a synopsis of the unique issues associated with acquiring digital services for research in the EOSC, drawing out issues (e.g. perceived incompatibility with legal and regulatory frameworks) alongside further investigation into whether vouchers access models can be used as a viable mechanism to provide a long-term solution for making services available free at the point of use, exploring sponsored use scenarios, and developing considerations for future EOSC Central Purchasing Bodies or intermediary organisations that act as demand aggregators in the EOSC context.